My wife and I have raised turkeys a few times. The first time, we raised just two or three birds.

 Happy Thanksgiving, y'all!

-- ⌃ Most critters will usually convulse a bit after decapitation because there are still electical impulses in the now directionless nervous system.
+- ⌃ Most critters will usually convulse a bit after decapitation because there are still electrical impulses in the now directionless nervous system.
 See Why do headless chickens run?.

 - ⌃ I could post a video of the event on-line, but then it would probably get banned for “depictions of self-sufficiency that circumvent the corporation-controlled food supply,” or you know, because of too many complaints from screeching wackadoos who don't undertand where their burgers and chicken nuggets come from.